Emirates Stadium: Structure and facilities

 The pitch is 105 by 68 m in size and the total grass area at Emirates is 113 by 76 m.
 Like Highbury, it runs north–south, with the players' tunnel and the dugouts on the west side of the pitch underneath the main TV camera.
-The quality of Arsenal's pitch & groundsmanship has been recognised internationally by bodies such as the Institute of Groundsmanship.
+The quality of Arsenal's pitch and groundsmanship has been recognised internationally by bodies such as the Institute of Groundsmanship, and have led to the ground sometimes being referred to by players and fans as "The Carpet."

 The away fans are found in the south-east corner of the lower tier.
 The away supporter configuration can be expanded from 1,500 seats to 4,500 seats behind the south goal in the lower tier, and a further 4,500 seats can be made available also in the upper tier, bringing the total to 9,000 supporters (the regulation 15% required for domestic cup competitions such as the FA Cup and EFL Cup).
 In total, the current seated capacity is 60,704, with future facilities in place which may allow future expansion of seats pending approval from regulatory bodies such as the Islington Council.

 The stadium additionally has facilities for fans with disabilities including a Guide Dog Toilet facility, a Disabled Supporters Match Day Lounge, Changing Places Toilet facilities which includes a hoist and changing table.
 In September 2017, Arsenal opened a sensory room at the stadium for the fans.
 There are 241 wheelchair accessible seats within the Emirates Stadium.

 The Emirates Stadium pays tribute to Arsenal's former home, Highbury.
 The club's offices are officially called Highbury House, located north-east of Emirates Stadium, and house the bust of Herbert Chapman that used to reside at Highbury.
 Three other busts that used to reside at Highbury of Claude Ferrier (architect of Highbury's East stand), Denis Hill-Wood (former Arsenal chairman) and manager Arsène Wenger have also been moved to Emirates Stadium and are in display in the entrance of the Diamond Club.
 Additionally, the clock that gave its name to the old Clock End has been resited on the new clock end which features a newer, larger replica of the clock.
 The Arsenal club museum, which was formerly held in the North Bank Stand, opened in October 2006 and is located to the north of the stadium, within the Northern Triangle building.
 It houses the marble statues that were once held in the marble halls of Highbury.